Mayshabat/UI-State-Replay-SDK-Demo/README.md

 - Record UI events (navigation, actions, screen changes)
 - Upload sessions to a cloud backend
 - Retrieve recorded sessions from the server
-- Replay user flows with automatic navigation and visual highlights
+- Replay user flows with deterministic navigation
 - No video recording
 - No personal user data
 - Lightweight and developer-friendly integration
 ---

 ## 🧱 Project Architecture